ZilD117/QuantPack/README.md

 Algorithim to be added.

-For ongoing files/codes, please go to scratch branch.
+For Testing files, please navigate to scratch branch. main branch is for correct code only.